 Islay (pronounced Eye-lah) is a black lab and our newest team member as of spring 2020.
 She is in charge of team morale and bone disposal.

-Back 40 programs are based at Highland Bear, a privately-owned property on the slope of Brisco Mountain north of Radium Hot Springs in the Columbia Valley BC.
+Back 40 programs are based at Highland Bear, a privately-owned 600+ acre property on the slope of Brisco Mountain north of Radium Hot Springs BC.
 The property features secluded camping with stunning views of the Rockies, Purcells, and Columbia Wetlands.

 “Our friends and I camped in the bell tents at Back 40 on Brisco mountain, which was also the inaugural camping trip for our 10 month old daughter (and one of our best sleeps in a long time).
 The photos don’t do the views justice.
 The property is easy to access, yet you find yourself in the true wild, with all the basic (plus some) needed for a comfortable stay.
 Kathy and Adrian are approachable, fun, and were great at tailoring our experience so that no one felt out of their depths!
 We’ll be back often!
 Thank you so much!”
 Natasha, Darren & Zara